 STI-VS "div" Verification

+An STI-VS can provide "div" verification services to a TSP or to an VoIP Entity.
+The requirements in this section apply to both cases, unless noted otherwise.

-On receiving an INVITE request containing an Identity header with a “shaken” PASSporT, and one or more Identity headers with “div” PASSporTs, an STI-VS shall perform the “div” verification procedures defined in RFC 8946 [Ref 4], with the following restrictions:
+On receiving an INVITE request containing an Identity header(s) with a “shaken”, "rph", and/or "rcd" PASSporT, and one or more Identity headers with “div” PASSporTs, an STI-VS shall perform the “div” verification procedures defined in RFC 8946 [Ref 4], with the following restrictions:

 The "div" PASSporT "orig" claim shall be of type “tn”,